Never Underestimate the Intelligence of Trees - Issue 77: Underworlds - Nautilus

 I think this work on trees, on how they connect and communicate, people understand it right away.
 It’s wired into us to understand this.
 And I don’t think it’s going to be hard for us to relearn it.

-Brandon Keim is a freelance nature journalist and author of The Eye of the Sandpiper: Stories from the Living World.
-He is now working on a book about animal personhood and our relationships to nature.
+Brandon Keim is a freelance nature and science journalist.
+He is the author of The Eye of the Sandpiper: Stories from the Living World and Meet the Neighbors, forthcoming from W.W.
+Norton & Company, about what it means to think of wild animals as fellow persons—and what that means for the future of nature.

 Lead image: Mimadeo / Shutterstock